-It can have mixed effects on your score, depending on account's standing and history
+Removing yourself from a credit card that you’ve shared with your ex for many years can have mixed effects on your score, depending on the account’s standing and payment history

 Dear Credit Guy,